cornfrog/odin-recipes/README.md

 This was a great learning experience!
 Getting something on GitHub and for others to see is a great motivator to keep contributing to repos i'm finding.
 Learning how to use GitHub to host sites was interesting and i will have to keep that in the back of my mind for future projects.

+I hope you enjoy what I made :)